What does Made From Scratch Mean?

 Beat the two eggs, add in the water and salt.
 Slowly add in the flour until you have a soft dough.
 Turn out onto a heavily floured wood cutting board and roll out dough until thin.
 You will constantly be adding flour to keep it from sticking to the board or rolling pin.
 (Hint: I add a little salt to the flour as I’m rolling out the dough).
 Make sure not to add any more flour than what you have to, to keep the dough from sticking, or the noodles will be too dry.
 Using a sharp knife slice the dough into sections for the length you want the noodles to be, then slice the noodles to be around ¼ inch wide, depending on how wide you like your noodles.
 Sprinkle a little flour over the noodles and cover with a tea towel to let dry.

 This recipe is for a double batch.
 If you’re going to make noodles, why not make a large amount at one time?
-I like to take the extra noodles and put them in plastic bags and freeze them for future use.
+I like to put the extra uncooked noodles in plastic bags and freeze them for future use.
 They keep nicely for months and cook up just like the fresh ones.

 Traditionally in our family, whenever a chicken or piece of beef was cooked for a meal, the left-over broth (and bits of meat) were used to cook the noodles.
 Bring the broth to a gentle boil and slowly add the noodles, simmering until the noodles are tender.
 We added a little flour as they cooked to thicken the broth.
 We served noodles over mashed potatoes, but I think most families just ate the noodles on their own.
 This is what I would call a stick to your ribs type of meal for hardworking members of the family.